WindJammer6/18.-Deployed-Streamlit-Python-and-Firebase-Web-Application-Project-for-a-Karaoke-Event/README.md

 ```
 This is a compulsory file, in accordance to the deployment of Streamlit (Python Framework) Web Application documentation: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit Cloud), which allows you to tell Streamlit (Python Framework) to download the necessary external libraries/framework/packages specified in this 'requirements.txt' file in the deployment environment that is required for the deployment of the Streamlit (Python Framework) Web Application.

-Had quite the trouble during deployment of the Streamlit (Python Framework) Web Applications as the Streamlit deployment platform keep giving an error that it could not find the relevant external libraries/Framework/packages required to deploy my Streamlit (Python Framework) Web Applications until I found out in the deployment of Streamlit (Python Framework) Web Application documentation: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit) that apparently I needed this seperate 'requirements.txt' file in order to tell the Streamlit deployment platform to download the necessary external libraries/framework/packages during the deployment of the Streamlit (Python Framework) Web Applications.
+Had quite the trouble during deployment of the Streamlit (Python Framework) Web Applications as the Streamlit deployment platform keep giving an error that it could not find the relevant external libraries/Framework/packages required to deploy my Streamlit (Python Framework) Web Applications until I found out in the deployment of Streamlit (Python Framework) Web Application documentation: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit Cloud) that apparently I needed this seperate 'requirements.txt' file in order to tell the Streamlit deployment platform to download the necessary external libraries/framework/packages during the deployment of the Streamlit (Python Framework) Web Applications.

 Apparently, the 'requirements.txt' file is a common practice across various deployment platforms in Python, not just for Streamlit (Python Framework) Cloud.
 Whether you are deploying your Streamlit app on platforms like Heroku, AWS, Vercel, or others, specifying dependencies in a 'requirements.txt' file allows the platform to understand and install the necessary packages.